mohamedabi17/Hotel-Management-System-E-signiature-and-Crypted-Files-With-Pin-Encryption-/README.md

 "# Hotel-Management-System-E-signiature-and-Crypted-Files-With-Pin-Encryption-"

-Invoice Generation and Electronic Signature with Encryption This file explains how invoices are generated, electronic signatures are added for security, and the resulting PDFs are encrypted using a user-provided PIN code in the PHP script.
+"#Invoice Generation and Electronic Signature with Encryption This file explains how invoices are generated, electronic signatures are added for security, and the resulting PDFs are encrypted using a user-provided PIN code in the PHP script."

 Dependencies: